Sonos Play 5 vs Bose Soundtouch 30 [Dec 2019]

 Additionally, the app will make suggestions based on the music you listen to, allowing you to build playlists around your favorite music.

-The Soundtouch 30 app features just about everything that Sonos has to offer.
-A ton of streaming services, access to personal collections, multi-room audio control, and smart playlists are all features here as well.
+The Soundtouch 30 Bose app features just about everything that Sonos has to offer in terms of smart features.
+A ton of streaming services, access to personal collections, multi-room audio control, and smart speaker playlists are all features here as well.

 However, the Soundtouch 30 goes a little further, featuring a beautiful marriage between software and hardware.
 The Soundtouch 30 features six dedicated preset buttons that can be setup within the app.